zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 ## YAML Primer

-YAML Ain’t Markup Language (YAML) is a serialization language that has steadily increased in popularity over the last few years.
-It’s often used as a format for configuration files since it's easy to for humans to read.
-But its object serialization abilities make it a viable alternative for languages like JSON.
-This short YAML tutorial will demonstrate the language syntax with a guide.
-It concludes with a sample Python file showing the ease of parsing from a programming language.
+YAML Ain’t Markup Language (YAML) is a serialixation language that has become popular due to its easy human readability along with its ability for object serialization which makes it a viable alternative for languages like JSON.
+This short YAML tutorial will demonstrate the language syntax and conclude with a short exmaple of parsing a YAML file using Python.

 Let’s Review a sample YAML file for a brief overview.

- event: "SKO 2020"
+ event: "SKO 2020"\n
- company: "McAfee"
+ company: "McAfee"\n
- year: 2020
+ year: 2020\n
- labcomplete: true
+ labcomplete: true\n
- overview:
+ overview:\n
-   lessonsections:
+   lessonsections:\n
-     - intro
+     - intro\n
-     - containerlab
+     - containerlab\n
-     - shiftleftlab
+     - shiftleftlab\n
-     - conclusion
+     - conclusion\n

 ## YAML File Syntax